mjosaarinen/py-acvp-pqc/README.md

 *   Test vector json parsers: [test_mlkem.py](test_mlkem.py), [test_mldsa.py](test_mldsa.py), and [test_slhdsa.py](test_slhdsa.py).
 *   Test vectors: there's a local copy of relevant json test vectors from NIST in [json-copy](json-copy).
 These can be synced with [https://github.com/usnistgov/ACVP-Server/tree/master/gen-val/json-files](https://github.com/usnistgov/ACVP-Server/tree/master/gen-val/json-files).

+Note that no attempt is made for performance optimization, constant time, etc. Instead, this code tries to mirror the specifications as closely as possible.
+One shouldn't use this code in applications, but it can be very helpful when developing "real" implementations- Python code is easy to use to print intermediate  values, etc.

-The main functions have unit tests.
+The main functions have unit tests with NIST test vectors.
 For ML-KEM:

 ```
 $ python3 fips203.py